Josh Hoyer & Soul Colossal: Do It Now (2018/2019)

 The album was globally released on January 18, 2019, following a European release on August 16, 2018.
 The record was produced by Hoyer and recorded at Silver Street Studio in Ashland, NE and Make Believe Studios in Omaha, NE.
 The record was mixed by James Fleege and mastered by Eric Conn in Nashville, TN.
 It is available on vinyl, CD, and digital formats.

 Natural Born Hustler (2021)

 The album was released on March 26, 2021, on Color Red Records.
+Natural Born Hustler was produced by Eddie Roberts of The New Mastersounds.

+Green Light (2022)

+The album was released independently on October 21, 2022.
+Recorded LIVE at Mighty Fine Productions in Denver by John Macy and produced by Josh Hoyer.

 Live albums

 Cooked Raw (2015)

 Released on November 6, 2015 on Silver Street Records.
 Cooked Raw was recorded live, direct to disc at Welcome To 1979 in Nashville, Tennessee.
 The recording engineer was Chris Mara and the mastering engineer was Cameron Henry.
 Welcome to 1979 is one of the few studios in the world that can record a performance directly to a vinyl master.
 Released exclusively on 180g vinyl, the album contains select cuts from the band's first two studio releases.
 Each side of the record contains 3 songs, which were played straight through, without stopping.
 Glide Magazine gave the record 9/10 stars.